- Oliver's fruit salad

 Dear Parents and Carers,

-As requested by some parents last term, please see below some terminology that we have been/will be continuously using throughout our literacy sessions.
-Mrs. Hazelwood and I will also be sticking some helpful fronted adverbial and conjunction lists into the homework books.
+Lastly, as requested by some parents last term, please see below some terminology that we have been/will be continuously using throughout our literacy sessions this year, which may be useful for you at home.

 YEAR 4 TERMINOLOGY